 “ One of the most challenging changes confronting every entrepreneur is the shift from operator to leader”

 These reports show business owners struggle to delegate.
-With hard work you may have been able to grow your business successfully up to this point, but it can be really really difficult to clear the work off your desk, especially when your business is growing rapidly.
+With hard work, you may have been able to grow your business successfully up to this point, but it can be difficult to clear the work off your desk, especially when your business is growing rapidly.
 As your business continues to scale up though, it is important to delegate the bulk of the workload so you can continue to grow.
 Unless you master this very important skill, it really will be impossible to break through into the sort of success that you imagined right from the outset of your business.

 Today I want to share the seven essential ingredients that you need to get this whole delegation recipe right.